rom-orlovich/Pokedex/README.md

 ## About
 This is Cyber4s middle program project. \
-The main goal of this project was to program a scalable web app that had a large database and could to serve many users. \
+The main goal of this project was to program a scalable web app that had a large database and could serve many users. \
 In the begining of this project we used a MongoDB database and we had to create a database of 1 million merged pokemons. \
 During the development process, we were asked to make a migration between MongoDB and PostgreSQL database and kept only 10,000 pokemons.